astorDev/yac/intro.md

 # Best Postman Alternative

 No, it's not Insomnia.
 In fact, this instrument is not even an app, it's just a VS Code extension.
 The extension is called HttpYac, and it is a file-based tool.
-So you can just create an `.http` file, send request, and maybe even commit the file without ever leaving VS Code.
+So you can just create a `.http` file, send a request, and maybe even commit the file without ever leaving VS Code.
 The tool is powerful and fun to use, but learning it can be quite a twisted journey.
 So, let me guide you through!

 > I feel the tool gives the most for coders.
 If you just starting your IT journey the tool may be an overkill.
-But feel free to come back once you tired of standard, inefficient apps.
+But feel free to come back once you are tired of standard, inefficient apps.

 ![Don't disappoint the AI-generated Yak](yac-intro-thumb.png)